 François Fouquerel is dean of the French Les Voyageurs program (second half).
 François has been on staff at Concordia Language Villages for 24 years.
 He is a native of France and grew up in Normandy.
 He is also the dean of the French Year-Round Programs.
 During the academic year, he leads adult and professional sessions.
 François has been consulting with several language revitalization efforts.

-François earned his bachelor’s degree in English from Macalester College, St. Paul, Minn.
+François earned his bachelor’s degree in English from Macalester College, in St. Paul, Minn..
 He has a licence d’anglais from L’université de Toulouse II – le Mirail.
 He has taught French at Bemidji State University and English at Hibbing Community college.
 François has been teaching in an expeditionary learning school for 11 years.